CHINIQUY RIOTS Hobart Town Hall 1879

 AOT Ref: 30-282c

-Thomas Nevin’s appointment to the Municipal Council at the Town Hall appeared in The Mercury Supplement on January 24, 1876, Page 1, column 6:
+Thomas J. Nevin’s appointment to the Hobart City Council at the Town Hall appeared in the Mercury Supplement on January 24, 1876, Page 1, column 6:

 Mr. Thomas Nevin, photographer, has been appointed Town Hall keeper, Hobart Town, in succession to the late Mr. Needham.
 There were 24 applicants for the office.

-Life at the Hobart Town Hall as a full-time civil servant from January 1876, as Office-keeper by 1878, and Hall-keeper until December 1880 was both an interesting and stressful time for Thomas and Elizabeth Nevin.
-Their third child, second son Sydney John died there aged 4 months, reported in The Mercury on January 29th, 1877.
+Life as a full-time civil servant employed by The Hobart City Council at the Hobart Town Hall from January 1876, as Office-keeper by 1878, and Hall-keeper until December 1880 was both an interesting and stressful time for Thomas and Elizabeth Rachel Nevin (nee Day).
+Their third child, second son Sydney John died there aged four (4) months, reported in the Mercury on January 29th, 1877.
 Two more sons were born there; William John in 1878, and George Ernest in 1880.

 New York Times, February 8th, 1875